roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 ##### Receiver RF

 We recommended you to use optimized RSSI calibration values which is part of HAL v3.1.
 For both Radio 1 and 2, the RSSI-offset should be set to -169.
-The following table shows typical sensitivity level of RAK2245 Stamp Edition -LPWAN Gateway Concentrator Module.
+The following table shows typical sensitivity level of RAK2245 WisLink-LoRa Stamp Edition -LPWAN Gateway Concentrator Module.

 | **Signal Bandwidth (KHz)** | **Spreading Factor** | **Sensitivity (dBm)** |
 | -------------------------- | -------------------- | --------------------- |